pottekkat/personal-website/content/dailies/12-2-23-garden-city-is-an-accurate-description.md

 ---
-title: "#243 \"Garden City\" Is an Accurate Description"
+title: '#243 "Garden City" Is an Accurate Description'
-layout: "daily-theme"
 date: 2023-02-12T14:04:49+08:00
 draft: false
 summary: "It feels greener than Kerala."